gldeng/universe/formal_theory/formal_theory_en.md

 ## Theory Dependency Relationship Diagram

-The following diagram shows the dependency relationships and dimensional notations between various branches of quantum-classical dualism theory:
+The following diagram shows the dependency relationships and dimension annotations of various branch theories in quantum-classical dualism:

 ```mermaid
 %%{